bwilcox/group_allow/README.md

 Add this to your puppet installations modules directory and sync your agents.

-### What group_allow affects **OPTIONAL**

-This module will gather the list of users in a group, gather a list of users from /etc/security/user and then compare the two.

-Any users in the group list which are not on the system already will be added if ensure is set to 'present.'
-The users home directory will be created if it does not already exist, /etc/security/.profile will be copied to it, permission set to the user and the mode set to 750.

 ### Beginning with group_allow

 It will only add users who are not already allowed to login.